New Process for Eligible Students of Current Employees

 To ensure the employee accepts applicable tax consequences, the active employee must submit the online form for each student.
 The online tuition reduction form is only available to current benefitted employees.
 You will login using your A Number and strong password and will then supply information about themselves and the student.

-REMINDER: Employees on leave without pay (LWOP) for more than 6 months do not qualify for the benefits described in policy 350, Educational Benefits.
+NOTE: Employees on leave without pay (LWOP) for more than 6 months do not qualify for the benefits described in policy 350, Educational Benefits.
 Spouses and dependent children of employees on LWOP are also disqualified from the educational benefits.

 You will need to have the eligible active employee submit the online form for you.
 They will need your A#, Email, Phone, and how you are admitted (undergrad, second bachelor, or graduate).